 News & Events

-Here, we will post updates on the project, including events we've held or attended, upcoming events, and other news.
+See below for updates on the project, including past and upcoming events, and other news.

 Click here to see more of Sydney Speaks in action.

 Sydney Speaks presenting on forced alignment at the Centre of Language Sciences at Macquarie University in September 2018, including a seminar by James, Simón and Catherine titled ‘Expanding the study of linguistic variation through forced-alignment’, and a hands-on workshop delivered by Simón on and James on the Montreal Forced-Aligner.

 2nd Workshop on Sociophonetic Variability in the English Varieties of Australia (SocioPhonAus2)

 Catherine Travis, James Grama and Simón González attended the Second Workshop on Sociophonetic Variability in the English Varieties of Australia (SocioPhonAus2) in Brisbane from the 16th-17th of July 2018.
 The Sydney Speaks team presented a talk titled ‘Insights from spontaneous speech for the characterisation of vocalic change over time in Sydney’, in which they applied Generalised Additive Mixed Models to analyse changes in diphthongs in the speech of Anglo females from the 1970s to today.
 Simón also presented (with Gerry Docherty) on the application of forced alignment to vocalic variation.

 James Grama presented a Sydney Speaks paper at Sociolinguistics Symposium 22, as part of a workshop on ‘Ethnolectal research across the globe’ (June 2018).
 The study of word-final (er) (as in teacher, remember) found that it has lengthened over time in Intonation-Unit-final position.
 And while in the 1970s, there was ethnolectal variation (with Greeks possibly having led in this lengthening), today, different ethnic groups pattern similarly.